SMTorg/smt/doc/_src_docs/surrogate_models/krg.rst

 More details about the kriging approach could be found in [1]_.

 ..
 [1] Sacks, J. and Schiller, S. B. and Welch, W. J., Designs for computer experiments, Technometrics 31 (1) (1989) 41--47.
-..
-[2] E. C. Garrido-Merchan and D. Hernandez-Lobato.
-Dealing with categorical and integer-valued variables in Bayesian Optimization with Gaussian processes.
-In:Neurocomputing 380 (2020), pages 20–35.

 Kriging with mixed variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The goal is to be able to build a model for mixed variables.
-This algorithm has been presented by  Garrido-Merchán and Hernández-Lobato in 2020 [2]_.
+This algorithm has been presented by  Garrido-Merchán and Hernández-Lobato in 2020 [2].

 To incorporate integer (with order relation) and categorical variables (with no order), we used continuous relaxation.
 For integer, we add a continuous dimension with the same bounds and then we round in the prediction to the closer integer.
 For categorical, we add as many continuous dimensions with bounds [0,1] as possible output values for the variable and then we round in the prediction to the output dimension giving the greatest continuous prediction.

+More details avalaible here :

+[2] E. C. Garrido-Merchan and D. Hernandez-Lobato.
+Dealing with categorical and integer-valued variables in Bayesian Optimization with Gaussian processes.
+In:Neurocomputing 380 (2020), pages 20–35.

 Implementation Note
 -------------------